UDL Course Design

 The “How” of learning—How can learners show what they know?

-Use the UDL principles as a lens to ask: How can I design more ways for learners to engage, access content, and demonstrate their learning?
+The Guidelines act as a menu of options for practice.
+Think of the principles as a design lens for asking: How can I create more ways for learners to engage, access content, and demonstrate their learning?

 Engagement